openapistack/openapicmd/README.md

 FLAGS
-  -I, --inject={"info":{"version":"1.0.0"}}...  inject JSON to definition with deep merge -E, --exclude-ext=x-internal                                  Specify an openapi extension to exclude parts of the spec -S, --server=http://localhost:9000...         override servers definition -T, --title=<value>                           [default: My API] The title for the API -d, --description=<value>                     Description for the API
+  -I, --inject={"info":{"version":"1.0.0"}}...  inject JSON to definition with deep merge -E, --exclude-ext=x-internal                                  Specify an openapi extension to exclude parts of the spec -U, --remove-unreferenced                                     Remove unreferenced components, you can skip individual component being removed by setting `x-openapicmd-keep` to true
+  -S, --server=http://localhost:9000...         override servers definition -T, --title=<value>                           [default: My API] The title for the API -d, --description=<value>                     Description for the API